 Increase the value of your home, benefiting a future sale or equity loan.

-Wouldn’t it feel great to have some separation from SDG&E – your local utility company that continues to raise rates year after year?
+Wouldn’t it feel great to have some independence from SDG&E – your local utility company that continues to raise rates year after year?
 Just imagine the feeling you’ll get when your monthly bill reads “no payment is required at this time.”
 Wouldn’t it be great to open only one annual bill that’s less than the bills you used to pay every month?
-Homeowners tell us it’s terrific!
+Our homeowners tell us it’s terrific!

 Beyond saving money on utility bills, energy generated with solar panels is free of pollutants.
-Installing solar panels will help you, your family and neighbors breathe easier.
+Installing solar panels will help you, your family, and your neighbors breathe easier.